-Passages are drawn from both print and electronic media, such as newspapers, magazines, journals, nonfiction books, novels, online articles, and visual representations.
+Passages are drawn from both print and electronic media, such as newspapers, magazines, journals, nonfiction books, novels, online articles, and visual representations (e.g., diagrams, charts, drawings, maps, floor plans, or graphs).
 Questions in each of the formats may pose tasks of varying difficulty and test any of the skills identified in the content specifications.

 The Program Admission Mathematics test assesses academic skills that have been identified as necessary for college and career readiness, in alignment with the CCGPS for Mathematics.
-The test will cover four major subareas:
+The test will cover three major subareas:

 - Number and Quantity

-- Algebra and Functions
+- Data Interpretation and Representation, Statistics, and Probability

-- Geometry

-- Statistics and Probability
+- Algebra and Geometry